 Our business depends entirely on convincing telecommunications companies to use distributors who do business with us and on convincing distributors to do business with us.
 Telecommunications companies may prefer to establish their own networks.
 Distributors may prefer to deal directly with telecommunications companies.
-If we cannot convince telecommunications companies to use distributors, who do business with us, and convince distributors to do business with us, our business will fail.
+If we cannot convince telecommunications companies to use distributors, who do business with us, and convince distributors to do business will fail.